 Carr McClellan’s experience and involvement with Ground Leases dates back more than fifty (50) years to the initial build-out of Foster City.
 Most of the homes built in Foster City were initially on long-term ground leases from affiliates of the Foster Family, a long-term client of our law firm.

-If you would like to learn more about the Ground Lease Alternative to 1031 Tax Deferred Exchanges, please attend our Client Seminar on Thursday, April 23, 2020 at 4:30 pm in our offices at 216 Park Road, Burlingame.
+If you would like to learn more about the Ground Lease Alternative to 1031 Tax Deferred Exchanges, please register for our webinar, scheduled for Thursday, April 23, 2020 at 12:00 – 1:00 pm.
+To register and for more information, please click here.